Blue White Simple Financial Tips Blog Banner 16 3

 Plus, they have one of the biggest populations of any dog outside of domesticated dogs, with estimates ranging from 750 million to 1 billion, depending on whom you ask.

-Coyotes can resemble foxes in appearance as well.
+Coyotes can resemble with animals like foxes in appearance as well.
 When fully grown, coyotes may weigh more than 75 pounds and resemble little gray wolves.

 However, these animals may grow to reach up to half that size, and they have evolved to live in mountains and polar environments by growing long, fluffy coats.